mpowd/lume/README.md

 # RAG Chatbot Platform

-A flexible and powerful Retrieval-Augmented Generation (RAG) platform that allows you to create, manage, and evaluate chatbots with customizable knowledge sources.
+A Retrieval-Augmented Generation platform that allows you to create, manage, and evaluate chatbots with customizable knowledge sources.

 ## 🌟 Features